BDI-ENIB/hermin-I/dolmen/README.txt

 Compile the c++ code if you made modification : just open a terminal and execute make

-Just open terminal in Dolmen main folder and execute the start script : ./script.sh or ./scriptAnaconda.sh (it depends on if your computer is using or not the python from anaconda)
+If you want to run the script with the Anaconda python or with the Linux Python, run in terminal the anaconda script version : script.sh (but with no font size and type effect with the Anaconda Python)

-If you want to run the script with the Anaconda python, run in terminal the anaconda script version : scriptAnaconda.sh (but with no font size and type effect)
+Or if you want to use the Linux Python with Anaconda installed just open terminal in Dolmen main folder and execute the start script : /scriptNoAnaconda.sh

 ## Adding a new sensor or removing one ##